pnlbwh/multi-shell-dMRIharmonization/README.md

     export ANTSPATH=~/miniconda3/envs/harmonization/bin/

-However, if you choose to use pre-installed ANTs scripts, you can define ANTSPATH according to [this](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath) instruction.
+However, if you choose to use pre-installed ANTs scripts, you can define `ANTSPATH` according to [this](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath) instruction.

-### TODO ###

 # Running

-Upon successful installation, you should be able to see the help message
+Upon successful installation, you should be able to see the help message:

-`$ lib/harmonization.py --help`

-    Template creation, harmonization, and debugging
+> lib/multi-shell-harmonization.py --help

     Usage:
-        harmonization.py [SWITCHES]
+        multi-shell-harmonization.py [SWITCHES]

     Meta-switches:
         -h, --help                         Prints this help message and quits --help-all                         Prints help messages of all sub-commands and quits -v, --version                      Prints the program's version and quits

     Switches:
-        --bvalMap VALUE:str                 specify a bmax to scale bvalues into --create                            turn on this flag to create template --debug                             turn on this flag to debug harmonized data (valid only with --process) --denoise                           turn on this flag to denoise voxel data --force                             turn on this flag to overwrite existing data --harm_list VALUE:ExistingFile      harmonized csv/txt file with first column for dwi and 2nd column for mask: dwi1,mask1 dwi2,mask2 ...
-        --nproc VALUE:str                   number of processes/threads to use (-1 for all available, may slow down your system);
+        --create                           turn on this flag to create template --debug                            turn on this flag to debug harmonized data (valid only with --process) --force                            turn on this flag to overwrite existing data --nproc VALUE:str                  number of processes/threads to use (-1 for all available, may slow down your system);
-                                            the default is 8
+                                           the default is 4
-        --nshm VALUE:str                    spherical harmonic order; the default is 6 --nzero VALUE:str                   number of zero padding for denoising skull region during signal reconstruction; the default is 10
+        --nshm VALUE:str                   spherical harmonic order, by default maximum possible is used; the default is -1 --nzero VALUE:str                  number of zero padding for denoising skull region during signal reconstruction; the default is 10
-        --process                           turn on this flag to harmonize --ref_list VALUE:ExistingFile       reference csv/txt file with first column for dwi and 2nd column for mask: dwi1,mask1 dwi2,mask2 ...
+        --process                          turn on this flag to harmonize --ref_list VALUE:ExistingFile      reference csv/txt file with first column for dwi and 2nd column for mask: dwi1,mask1\ndwi2,mask2\n...
         --ref_name VALUE:str               reference site name; required
-        --resample VALUE:str                voxel size MxNxO to resample into --tar_list VALUE:ExistingFile       target csv/txt file with first column for dwi and 2nd column for mask: dwi1,mask1 dwi2,mask2 ...
+        --tar_list VALUE:ExistingFile      target csv/txt file with first column for dwi and 2nd column for mask: dwi1,mask1\ndwi2,mask2\n...
         --tar_name VALUE:str               target site name; required
         --template VALUE:str               template directory; required
         --travelHeads                      travelling heads
+        --verbose                          print everything to STDOUT